okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-end-user-experience/main/index.md

 If everything works correctly, consider commenting out the output block that extracts the set of DNS records that require changing.

-## Error page content cannot be changed in Terraform
+## Error page content can't be changed in Terraform

-Although the color/image usage for error pages is customizable in the brand, the actual content of [error pages](/docs/guides/custom-error-pages/main/#edit-the-error-page) is unavailable to customize using Terraform.
+Although the color/image use for error pages is customizable in the brand, the actual content of [error pages](/docs/guides/custom-error-pages/main/#edit-the-error-page) is unavailable to customize using Terraform.